Hazardous waste: Case studies

+Domestic and industrial groups consume large amounts of lubricants.
+It is estimated that only half of that material is recovered, the remainder is waste.
+Recovered lubricants require treatment, and the treated product is less valuable than the original.

 Disposal

 Historically, some hazardous wastes were disposed of in regular landfills.
 Hazardous wastes must often be stabilized and solidified in order to enter a landfill and must undergo different treatments in order to stabilize and dispose of them.
 Most flammable materials can be recycled into industrial fuel.
 Some materials with hazardous constituents can be recycled, such as lead acid batteries.
 Many landfills require countermeasures against groundwater contamination.
 For example, a barrier has to be installed along the foundation of the landfill to contain the hazardous substances that may remain in the disposed waste.

 Recycling

 Some hazardous wastes can be recycled into new products.
 Examples may include lead–acid batteries or electronic circuit boards.
 When heavy metals in these types of ashes go through the proper treatment, they could bind to other pollutants and convert them into easier-to-dispose solids, or they could be used as pavement filling.
 Such treatments reduce the level of threat of harmful chemicals, like fly and bottom ash, while also recycling the safe product.